robertprice/NodeMCU_MQTT_Temperature/README.md

 You will also need to set your WIFI_SSID and WIFI_PASS in config.h as well as the address of your MQTT host.

 There is a shortcut between D0 and RST, this is to enable the module to go into deepsleep and wake up automatically.

+## Using the device

+The device posts the temperature and humidity to a the MQTT host in your config.h.
+It posts to the shed/humdity and shed/temperature topics as a with a payload of a stringified float like "20.40".

+To read the values, just subscribe to the same topic and read the incoming messages from your favourite programming language.